Introduction

 SmartREST example

-Cumulocity IoT provides the 525 static response template to deal with installing firmware patches.
+Cumulocity provides the 525 static response template to deal with installing firmware patches.
 It works very similarly to the 515 template, it just adds the dependency parameter as fifth parameter.
 The fact that a patch instead of a complete image should be installed is implicit because this template is only triggered for patches.

 - Receive